 Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

-Plants are welcome during all seasons, but they are particularly appropriate in winter, when little else outside is growing.
+Plants can be appreciated in all seasons, but they are particularly welcome in winter, when little else outside is growing.
 Even in parts of the country that don’t experience a deep winter freeze, house plants literally add life to your home’s decor.

 But what if you’re not great at growing things?
 You forget to water, your rooms are too dim, your life is too busy.